If your business is a company, you need to submit corporation tax returns and pay corporation tax on your profits.

 Consider using dividends, rather than a higher salary

-- The Dividend Tax Allowance is £2,000 per year from April 2018.
-Tax on dividend income in excess of £2,000 will be taxed at 7.5% for basic rate tax payers, 32.5% for higher rate tax payers and 38.1% for additional rate payers.
-This is a significant reduction in benefit from the previous allowance of £5,000.
+- The Dividend Tax Allowance is £2,000 per year.
+Tax on dividend income in excess of £2,000 is taxed at 7.5% for basic rate tax payers, 32.5% for higher rate tax payers and 38.1% for additional rate payers.

 - You may need advice on dividend payments.
-You may have to pay some salary to working shareholders to compensate them for the disproportionate dividends paid to (say) retired shareholders.
+You may want to pay some salary to working shareholders to compensate them for the disproportionate dividends paid to (say) retired shareholders.

 - Payment by dividend may limit your rights to state benefits and the amount you can contribute to an approved pension scheme, as the amounts do not count as earnings.
 However, they will count for the purposes of calculating whether you are liable for basic or higher rate tax.